rhit-parsonjc/money-manager/README.md

 - Also thanks to [Simpson Alfred's dream-shops repository](https://github.com/dailycodework/dream-shops) for Spring Boot details.
 - Thanks to [baledung](https://www.baeldung.com/spring-request-param) for describing how to use the @RequestParam annotation.
 - Thanks to [Attila Fejér](https://www.baeldung.com/jpa-many-to-many) for describing how to use the @ManyToMany annotation
+- Thanks to [Teddy Smith](https://github.com/teddysmithdev/pokemon-review-springboot/) for showing how to use Spring
+- Thanks to [Vinayak Shedgeri's answer](https://stackoverflow.com/questions/37774282/intellij-cannot-resolve-symbol-springframework) for noting the Refresh button for Maven.

 ### Images in Spring Boot